The Ultimate Guide to Designing an ADA Compliant Bathroom

 Most builders tend to favor neutral colors.

-They're soothing, and provide a clean backdrop that work with a wide range of deco styles.
-So yes, it helps prospective residents visualize how they can personalize the room and that makes the design more appealing.
+They're soothing, versatile, and provide a clean backdrop that works with a wide range of design styles.
+Neutral tones also help prospective residents envision how they can personalize the space, making the design more appealing.

 But a contrasting color palette is very helpful for people with visual impairments like cataracts and progressive vision loss that develops over time.
 Even legally blind residents may have very dim or blurry vision that only lets them make out shapes but not details.

-Taking the different types of disabilities into account can make it easier to incorporate accessible features into every design.
+By considering various disabilities during the design process, you can seamlessly integrate accessible features without compromising aesthetics.
 You can read more about different types of disabilities here.

 Next, let’s look at what that means in each area of the bathroom.